xavdid/serenity-for-sale/src/faqs.md

 ### Will you deliver the van?

 We can deliver it anywhere in the greater SF Bay Area.
-We have some limited availability to take it farther, but there would be an additional charge for that.
+We have some limited availability to take it farther, but there would be an additional charge.

 ---

 ### Do you have financing options?
 Do you accept trades?

 Nope, we will only accept full cash payment for the van.
-No trades, payment plans, or copious amounts of candy will be considered.
+No trades, payment plans, or enormous piles of candy will be considered.

 There are plenty of options for financing out there!
 We've used [Nerdwallet](https://www.nerdwallet.com/blog/loans/best-car-loans-for-good-fair-and-bad-credit/) before and liked it quite a bit.
 They can give you a handful of estimates based on a soft credit check.